nseniak/opwatch/README.md

 To stop the program, type Ctrl-C or kill the Opwatch process.

-You can also run this program on a single command line using the `--run` option.
-This option's argument is a Javascript expression that evaluates to a processor:
+You can also run this program on a single command line using the `--run` option whose argument is a Javascript expression that evaluates to a processor:

 ```sh